Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

 using SendGrid.Helpers.Mail;
 ```

-#### 3. Update SendEmail code to use Output bindings instead of SendGrid SDK
+#### 3. Update SendEmail Code to Use Output Bindings Instead of SendGrid SDK

 Now we need to invoke the SendGrid output binding by using the Dapr .NET SDK.
-Update the file with the highlighted code below:
+Replace the content of the `#!csharp TasksNotifierController.cs` file with the code below.
+Also its very important that you open the `appsettings.json` file and set the `IntegrationEnabled` to false to avoid sending any emails.
+This is important as we don't want to send several emails later on when simulate high load in module 9 while demonstrating autoscaling with KEDA.

 === "TasksNotifierController.cs"

-    ```csharp hl_lines="1-40"
+    ```csharp
-    private async Task<bool> SendEmail(TaskModel taskModel)
+    --8<-- "docs/aca/06-aca-dapr-bindingsapi/TasksNotifierController.cs"
+    ```

+=== "appsettings.json"

+    ```json hl_lines="3"
         {
-        var integrationEnabled = _config.GetValue<bool>("SendGrid:IntegrationEnabled");
-        var sendEmailResponse = true;
-        var subject = $"Task '{taskModel.TaskName}' is assigned to you!";
-        var plainTextContent = $"Task '{taskModel.TaskName}' is assigned to you.
-Task should be completed by the end of: {taskModel.TaskDueDate.ToString("dd/MM/yyyy")}";

-        try
-        {
-            //Send actual email using Dapr SendGrid Outbound Binding (Disabled when running load test) if (integrationEnabled)
-            {
-                IReadOnlyDictionary<string, string> metaData = new Dictionary<string, string>()
-            {
-                { "emailTo", taskModel.TaskAssignedTo },
-                { "emailToName", taskModel.TaskAssignedTo },
-                { "subject", subject }
+        "SendGrid": {
-            };
-                await _daprClient.InvokeBindingAsync("sendgrid", "create", plainTextContent, metaData);
+        "IntegrationEnabled":false
         }
-            else
-            {
-                //Introduce artificial delay to slow down message processing _logger.LogInformation("Simulate slow processing for email sending for Email with Email subject '{0}' Email to: '{1}'", subject, taskModel.TaskAssignedTo);
-                Thread.Sleep(5000);
     }

-            if (sendEmailResponse)
-            {
-                _logger.LogInformation("Email with subject '{0}' sent to: '{1}' successfully", subject, taskModel.TaskAssignedTo);
-            }
-        }
-        catch (System.Exception ex)
-        {
-            sendEmailResponse = false;
-            _logger.LogError(ex, "Failed to send email with subject '{0}' To: '{1}'.", subject, taskModel.TaskAssignedTo);
-            throw;
-        }
-        return sendEmailResponse;
-    }
     ```

 !!! note
-    If in the previous module if you opted not to register with SendGrid, and instead you opted to log to the console then the updated code here won't be triggered and hence no emails will be sent.

-    Also you won't need to populate the metadata required in the `dapr-bindings-out-sendgrid.yaml` above as it won't be utilized since again no email is being sent.
+    Even though we restored the code to send emails it won't actually trigger sending emails as we set the `IntegrationEnabled` flag to false.
+Also notice that we introduced a Thread.Sleep(5000) statement.
+This will come in handy in module 9 where it will be used to simulate artificial delay within the `ACA-Processor Backend` service to demonstrate autoscaling with KEDA.

 ??? tip "Curious to learn more about the code above?"